 Dr. Amiralli received his training in Breast Oncology in the Department of Surgery at McGill University’s Royal Victoria Hospital in Montreal, Canada.
 He has published extensively in peer-reviewed journals, is a lifetime member of the Association of Fellows of the Union for International Cancer Control (UICC), and Vice Chairman of the Scientific Advisory Board of the Austral-Asian Journal of Cancer.
 Dr. Amiralli also reviews journal articles.
-In 2017, he reviewed Clinically Oriented Anatomy, Eighth edition, a textbook of anatomy.
-He is a member of the International Advisory Board for Netter’s Atlas of Human Anatomy, 7th edition as well.
+In 2017 he reviewed and suggested updates for the clinical content in the Clinical Blue Boxes of the textbook of anatomy: Clinically Oriented Anatomy 8th edition.
+He is a member of International Advisory Board of the Netter/Atlas of Human Anatomy 7th edition.

 |Balachandran Bharati, MSc, PhD – Professor